An online lender specializing in merchant cash advances for small businesses.

 - Unsecured.
 Your business doesn’t have to put up anything for collateral to qualify.

 - Good credit not necessary.
-Your business can qualify for a Lendr business loan even if your credit score is less than stellar.
+Your business can qualify for a Lendr business loan even if your credit score isn’t perfect.

 - Quick online application.
-Applying is simple and your business can get funds in as little as 2 business days.
+Applying is simple and your business can get funds in .

 What to watch out for

-- Repayment schedule.
+- Tough repayment schedule.
 If your business can’t afford to make daily or weekly repayments, you might be better off choosing a different lender that offers a monthly payment option.

 - Unsecured.
 This can also be a bad thing: Secured loans tend to have more competitive rates.